 Health problems in pedigree dogs

-There's much evidence to show that the welfare and quality of life of many pedigree and purebred dogs are seriously compromised as a result of selective breeding practices.
+The welfare and quality of life of many pedigree and purebred dogs are seriously compromised as a result of selective breeding practices.
 Here's more about it and the health problems it can cause.

 Nowadays, in order to win dog shows, pedigree dogs have been bred to emphasise certain physical features in accordance with breed standards set by the Kennel Club.
 The dog who's judged to most closely match its breed standard is awarded the winner.